What is Court-based navigation?

 Eligibility and referrals

-Recovery Support Navigation services are available to court users and family members impacted by substance use and involved with any court department.
-Individuals do not need to have an open case or be on probation to access Recovery Support Navigation services.
+Project NORTH is available to court users involved with any court department, including District Court, Housing Court, Juvenile Court, Probate and Family Court, and Superior Court.
+Individuals do not need to have an open case or be on probation to access navigation services.

 Participation in Project NORTH is voluntary.
-Referrals may come from Trial Court staff, Defense Counsel, the District Attorney’s office, and community partners.
-Individuals may self-refer.
-Walk-ins are welcome.
+Referrals may come from Trial Court staff, Probation, Defense Counsel, the District Attorney’s office, behavioral health treatment providers, or community partners.
+Individuals may also self-refer.
+Walk-in appointments are accepted at all Project NORTH courthouses.